2022 Year-End Checklist for Veterinary Hospitals

 - Provide the following to your payroll provider (if applicable) for inclusion on W-2 forms:

-- Personal use of company-owned automobiles
+- Personal use of company-owned vehicles

 - Shareholder health insurance premiums paid on behalf of greater-than-two-percent owners of an S corporation